Change Point Detection in Precision Matrices with D-trace Loss: Introduction

-This paper considers the detection of structural breaks in time series network, whose structure is represented by the corresponding precision matrix.
-Some works have been dedicated to change-point detection for precision matrix. \cite{Zhou2010} assumed that the covariance matrix evolves smoothly over time.
-Contrary to the framework of \cite{Kolar2012}, which focused on the detection of multiple breaks at a node level through the Group Fused LASSO, \cite{Roy2017} restricted their framework to a single change point which impacts the global network structure.
-Our aim is to detect multiple change-points that affect the whole network.
-Thus, our viewpoint is similar to \cite{Hallac2017} and \cite{Gibberd2017}: these works considered the Group Fused Graphical LASSO (GFGL) to detect breaks in the precision matrix.
-The latter filtering technique is a mixture of the Group Fused LASSO regularization of \cite{Bleakley2011} and the LASSO regularization applied to the Gaussian likelihood function.
-We propose an alternative estimator to the commonly employed penalized Gaussian likelihood, which builds upon the D-trace loss of \cite{Zhang2014}.
-The formulation of the latter is much simpler than the Gaussian likelihood (in particular, the absence of log-determinant), thus allowing for a more direct theoretical analysis and implementation procedure.
-The D-trace loss and its extensions have been applied to diverse problems: while \cite{Yuan2017} considered network change analysis between two samples of vector-valued observations, \cite{Ji2021} adapted the latter framework to differential network analysis for fMRI data; in the context of compositional data, \cite{Yuan2019} and \cite{Zhang2024} considered modified versions of the D-trace loss to estimate the high-dimensional compositional precision matrix under sparsity constraint; using the matching of the coefficients of SVAR processes and the entries of the precision matrix of the observed sample, \cite{poignard2023} considered the sparse estimation of the latter based on the D-trace loss.
-In addition to the detection of structural breaks in the network, we allow for sparse dependence in the entries of the precision matrix in each regime.
-This motivates the use of the LASSO penalization function applied to each coefficient of the piece-wise constant precision matrix.
+The D-trace loss and its extensions have been applied to diverse problems: while \cite{Yuan2017} considered network change analysis between two samples of vector-valued observations through the estimation of the precision matrix difference of the two samples, \cite{Ji2021} adapted the latter framework to differential network analysis for fMRI data; in the context of compositional data, \cite{Yuan2019} and \cite{Zhang2024} considered modified versions of the D-trace loss to estimate the high-dimensional compositional precision matrix under sparsity constraint; using the matching of the coefficients of SVAR processes and the entries of the precision matrix of the observed sample, \cite{poignard2023} considered the sparse estimation of the latter based on the D-trace loss.
+In addition to the detection of change points in the precision matrix, we allow for sparse dependence in the entries of the precision matrix in each regime.
+This motivates the use of the LASSO penalization function applied to the coefficients of the piecewise constant precision matrix.